hexdump0815/imagebuilder/doc/chromebooks/setting_gbb_flags.md

 now plugin suzyqcable to you chromebook

-_Note. it will on work plugged into one of chromebooks ports and in one orientation_
+_Note. it will only work plugged into one of chromebooks ports and in one orientation_

 now check if it works